 The Discovery Pass program helps to make The Wild Center more accessible for economically disadvantaged populations.

 Any library can purchase a 12-month Wild Center library membership to make the pass available for use by their patrons.
 Our Discovery Pass is available for $90 each, with a limit of 3 passes per library.
 It provides for a discounted admission price of $10 per adult - for up to two adults.

 With the Discovery Pass, admission is free for up to four youth admissions, for ages 5 through 17.
 The children do not have to be related to the adult users of the Discovery Pass.
 Young children - ages 4 and under - are always free, and are not counted as part of the four free youth admissions.

 Museum visitors who are using a Discovery Pass are classified as “non-member” visitors, so will pay the non-member price for special activities such as canoe trips and back-of-house tours, along with the non-member prices in the Museum Store and the Waterside Cafe.

 Below is a link to a PDF that includes a description of the program and a membership form that library staff can print, complete and mail.
 The library Discovery Pass programs operates on a calendar year.
 For more information, contact Tim Holmes: firstname.lastname@example.org, 518-359-7800 x107.

-A Membership is good for 12 months from purchase, belongs to an Individual or to a Household, and makes it easy to share your admission benefits with friends & family.
-Members also received discounts in the store and cafe, and have special access to The Wild Center, such as early morning openings on Wild Walk in July and August.
+A Membership belongs to an individual or a household, is good for 12 months from purchase, and makes it easy to share The Wild Center with friends & family.
+As long as one Member is present, the other admissions on your membership can be anyone of your choosing.
+Members also receive discounts in the store and cafe, and have special access such as the early Thursday mornings on Wild Walk in July and August.

 - one adult